alissonsol/Archive/README.md

 See project [examples](projects/examples/README.md) and check the [syntax](docs/syntax.md) documentation for more details.

-While it fits, the project examples list is copied below:

-- [website](projects/examples/website/README.md): A simple .NET C# website container deployed to a Kubernetes cluster.

 ## Notes

 - Creating cloud resources and not deleting them may result in a growing bill even if the clusters aren't used.